hassansecfix/policy-edit/data/updated_policy_instructions_v4.2.md

 - **Remove markdown asterisks from find/replace text (Word doesn't understand ** formatting)\*\*
 - **Create customer-facing instructions (no internal validation details)**
 - **CRITICAL: All replacements must be grammatically correct in their sentence context**
+- **UNIVERSAL APPROACH: Use semantic analysis, not hardcoded text patterns - works for any document type**

 ## Data Sources